by Dr. Bill Rawls

 Microbes are everywhere and encounters with foreign microbes occur throughout your lifetime.
 Every time you get bitten by a tick, mosquito, or flea, are nipped or scratched by a dog or cat, scrape or cut your skin, put your fingers in your mouth or your nose, hug or kiss another person, have sex, use a public toilet just after someone else has been there, take a breath just after someone sneezes, swim in a natural pond, lake, or river, or consume any food or beverage — foreign microbes gain entry into your body.

-Though most of us think of an infection in terms of the misery it causes, medically speaking, an infection is a foreign microbe (or microbes, as is often the case) breaking through the barriers of the body to get to your cells.
+Though most of us think of infection in terms of the misery it causes, medically speaking, an infection is a foreign microbe (or microbes, as is often the case) breaking through the barriers of the body to get to your cells.
 A pathogen is a foreign microbe that invades the body and does harm by consuming your cells.

 The potential of a pathogen to do harm is more about the relationship our immune system has with a particular microbe than the microbe itself.